Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Function 3: Nuanced Expression

-The mechanism: Slang expresses mental health experiences that standard language can't capture precisely.
+The mechanism: Slang expresses mental health experiences that standard language cannot capture precisely.

 - Emotional states without clinical labels ("not feeling it," "vibes are off")